Charles W. Engelhard Jr.: Personal life

 Engelhard grew up in a twelve-bedroom mansion in Bernardsville, New Jersey called Craigmore.
 He would say that he never once had a personal conversation with his "very Germanic" father Charles Engelhard Sr. He attended boarding schools in South Africa and Charterhouse School in England.
 In 1931, he graduated from Christ Church, Oxford University.
 In 1939, he graduated from Princeton University with a degree in history.
 During World War II, he served as a bomber pilot with the United States Army Air Forces.
 In 1947, Engelhard married the widow Jane Mannheimer.
 Engelhard would adopt Mannheimer's daughter, Anne France Mannheimer, and eventually have four more daughters with his wife.

 Engelhard was obese and lived like an "Indian Rajah".
 According to board member Robert Zeller, he "would hold meetings...propped up in bed like a Sun King."
 He drank Coca-Cola and ate Hershey's Kisses to such an extent that it gave him gout.

 Politics

 Charles Engelhard was a major contributor to the United States Democratic Party.
 In 1953, he was an early supporter of Robert B. Meyner's winning gubernatorial campaign.
-In 1955, he ran for New Jersey State Senate against Malcolm Forbes in the "Battle of the Billionaires", but lost 19,981 to 19,611.
+In 1955, he ran for New Jersey State Senate against Malcolm Forbes in the "Battle of the Billionaires", but lost 19,981 to 19,611, a thin margin of 370 votes.
 In the 1960 presidential election, he led the National Committee of Business and Professional Men and Women for Kennedy and Johnson.

 Engelhard represented John F. Kennedy at the coronation of Pope Paul VI.